 There are casters that can support 100-150 pounds of weight as well as ones that can support up to 20,000 pounds.
 It is crucial to make sure you know both which you have and which you need to avoid catastrophic workplace errors.
 Looking to support a few hundred pounds?
 Plate Mount Casters, Stem Mount Casters, Dolly Casters, or Furniture Casters may be what you’re looking for.
 If you need to support the heavier end of things, you’d want to go with Ergonomic Casters, Kinpinless Casters, or Extra Heavy Duty Casters.
 There are also Shock Absorbing Casters if you have heavy weight capacity with the potential for movement on the moving equipment.

 Different than environment, floor condition is important to know what kind of wheel and bearing your caster might need.
 Uneven or inconsistent flooring?
 You might need a pneumatic wheel or a rubber wheel with iron core.
-You might also be interested in the Shock Absorbing Casters as well when the movement is generated from the conditions of the rolling surface.
+Shock Absorbing Casters are a good choice when the movement is generated from the conditions of the rolling surface.
 On the other end, if the conditions are good, or smooth, you would want to go with a caster using a radial ball bearing, best for a smooth roll.

 A caster can be rigid or swivel.
 Rigid casters won’t spin and are best intended for back-and-forth motions.
 We offer a wide selection of Stainless Rigid Casters.
 Swivel casters can spin up to 360 degrees and are intended for use on equipment with constant, irregular movement.